siberianfox/g2wiki/Raster-Streaming-Protocol.md

 The protocol consists of three parts that are sent as different data elements in the following order

-1. Render Header - defines the parameters for the render, including:
+1. Render Header - defines the setup parameters for the render, including:
   - Starting location of the image (image corner)
   - Unit vector setting horizontal (X) and vertical (Y) directions from start (values must be +1 or -1)
-  -
+  - Direction - unidirectional or bidirectional (unidirectional to eliminate machine backlash at high bit resolutions)
+  - Overscan amount - mm in X
+  - Maximum velocities - `F word` for X and Y movement.
+Controller may run slower to adjust for comm or other limitations

+1. Image Header - Image metadata.
+Should come from file header and be immutable:
+  - Width of the bitmap in pixels (X dimension)
+  - Height of the bitmap in pixels (Y dimension)
+  - Number of bits per pixel - typically 8, but may be 16 for increased resolution [1]

+Notes:
+  [1] We wanted to keep to BMP and PNG standard bit depths, which are 1, 2, 4, 8, 16, and 32

 ###Full Protocol